Do you know someone who could be vulnerable this Winter? Give them the gift they need this Christmas.

 As our Winters become increasingly colder, we’re more likely to experience heavy snowfalls and icy conditions.
 Getting out and about in this weather is challenging for anyone, healthy or not.
 Unfortunately, lots of people suffer from poorer health during the cold months, but they may be less capable of travelling to the doctor or pharmacy to get the medication they need.

 Christmas isn’t all tinsel and carols.
 The holiday period can be a stressful time for lots of reasons.
 Many of us feel the pressure of creating the perfect Christmas for our loved ones.
 Our calendars are jam-packed with Christmas plays, work parties and plans to battle the crowds on the high street.
-It’s easy to get caught up in the whirlwind of the day and miss subtle signs that your loved ones may be struggling.
+It’s easy to get caught up in the whirlwind of the day.
+This makes us miss subtle signs that our loved ones may be struggling.

 Does your loved one need help this Winter?